-Our mission: To be the recognised expert association in the healthcare industry, promoting the use of and providing education on the most suitable single use sterile barrier systems to ensure patient safety
+Our mission: To be the recognised expert association in the healthcare industry, promoting best practice and providing education in the use of sterile barrier systems to enhance patient safety

 The Association represents its members in promoting this very important sector of the healthcare industry, creating a positive environment to drive innovation in the technology associated with the production of sterile barrier systems and in setting the highest standards in product and manufacturing excellence.

 SBA members account for over 75% of the European sterile barrier industry and SBA members’ products are sold all over the world.
 You can see the current list of member companies here.
 Representatives of the companies meet twice a year to get updates on the ever-changing regulations surrounding both medical devices and the components of SBS.
 These meetings take place all around Europe and members are updated on the situation in each of the countries they visit by local medical market experts.

 To see the full description please download the ‘SBA What we do’ presentation and the ‘About the SBA’ document.

 If you would like to be a part of the SBA, visit the ‘Why become a member/affiliate to the SBA’ page for more details.

 - To maintain, promote and seek to improve the product quality and quality standards relating to the manufacture and supply of single use sterilisation barrier systems to the healthcare industry.